Welcome to my website!

 I was raised as a Catholic, but I spent twenty years of my adult life practicing Buddhism (including being ordained as a Tibetan Buddhist nun) before returning to Catholicism in 2001.
 Subsequent to my return, I trained as a spiritual director in the Ignatian tradition and then received training in retreat house ministry and joined the adjunct ministerial staff of St. Ignatius Retreat House in New York (sadly, now closed).
 I have continued to offer individual spiritual direction as well as giving retreats and other programs of spiritual formation in parishes and for other groups since my 2007 move to the Twin Cities.

 I started blogging at Creo en Dios! in 2008.
 In 2012 Oxford University Press published my first non-legal book, Growing in Love and Wisdom: Tibetan Buddhist Sources for Christian Meditation, and I have been spending a lot of time giving talks and other programs related to the book.
-My next book (almost finished) is about my conversion from Catholicism to Buddhism and back to Catholicism.
-I’m also currently working on a book on the Spiritual Exercises of St. Ignatius.
+I hope to complete two book manuscripts on which I have worked in recent years, one about my conversion from Catholicism to Buddhism and back to Catholicism, and the other on the Spiritual Exercises of St. Ignatius.

 What else can I tell you about me?
-I have a husband (Dave) and a daughter (Elena) pursuing a graduate degree in vocal performance.
+I have a husband (Dave) and a married daughter (Elena) now pursuing her Doctor of Musical Arts in vocal performance.
 I love hiking, poetry, and cooking.
 I play the accordion.

 Perhaps most important is this: my deepest desire is to fall each day ever more deeply in love with God, to live each moment out of the truth of my relationship with God, and to help others grow in their relationship with God.